bixb922/crank-organ/doc-software/README.md

 ## Test solenoids or RC servos
 Next to each solenoid pin definition there is a test button.
 If the hardware and solenoids are connected, this is a way to test if the wiring is correct.

-If a solenoid is connected to the wrong port, instead of swapping wires, you can change the MIDI to port association here.
+If a solenoid is connected to the wrong port, instead of swapping wires, you can change the association between MIDI notes and ports here.

 The solenoid or RC servo should move a few times after clicking the Test button.
 Unlike the tuner page, multiple button clicks are not queued but done simultaneously.
-I.E. you can press a new button before the current solenoids stop moving.
+You can press a new button before the current solenoids stop moving.

 ## Test touchpad, microphone, crank and I2C bus